 25ml golden syrup

-(if you’re feeling especially jovial, you could also add a dash of whiskey or some such lethal poison)
+(if you’re feeling especially jovial, you could also add a dash of whiskey or some such liquor)

 - Place sugar and water in a large saucepan.
-Stir over a low heat until the sugar has dissolved.
+Stir over a low heat (I mean really low – I usually have the smallest jet turned all the way down) until the sugar has dissolved.
 Make sure the syrup doesn’t boil yet!

 - Add the butter and syrup and stir until the butter has melted.

 - Add the condensed milk and stir until it comes to the boil.
-Then boil very slowly on a low heat, stirring often, until soft ball stage, or 114C.
-If you don’t have a thermometer, try to do it by eye: the mixture will darken to a caramel colour and will start to form sugary crystals on the sides.
+Then boil very slowly on a low heat (again, as low as you can), stirring often, until it reaches soft ball stage (114C) or slightly hotter.
+If you don’t have a candy thermometer, try to do it by eye: after about 10 minutes the mixture will darken to a light caramel colour and will be bubbling away happily.
 Basically, cook it until you’re happy with the colour of the caramel.
 The more you cook it the more crumbly it will be – so if you under cook it, it’ll just be a bit more sticky, which is no drama!

 - Remove from the stove and beat with a wooden spoon for 5-10 minutes until it starts to thicken and cool – beating the fudge will help with the texture of the fudge.
-Also add afore mentioned poison here if you’re using it.
+Also add the afore-mentioned liquor here if you’re using it.

-- Pour into a lined pan (if you want thick pieces use a 20cm x 20cm tin and if you want thinner, flatter pieces, use a 30cm x 20cm tin) and leave to cool, then cut into squares or rectangles.
+- Pour into a lined 20x20cm pan and leave to cool, then cut into squares or rectangles.